 Date of Collection:

 Universe: Respondents were drawn from a nationally representative random-digit-dial sample of noninstitutionalized, English-speaking adults, aged 25-74, selected from working telephone banks in the coterminous United States.
+All respondents were participants in the MIDUS study.

 Data Types: survey data